viamrobotics/docs/docs/services/slam/cartographer/_index.md

 ### View the Map

-Similar to when creating or updating a map in `Online` mode, you will be able to see that your cloud slam session is in progressp from your **Location** page's **SLAM library** tab.
+Similar to when creating or updating a map in `Online` mode, you will be able to see that your cloud slam session is in progress from your **Location** page's **SLAM library** tab.

 When all the data has been processed (or 45 minutes have passed, whichever occurs first), the map will be saved to your **Location** page's **SLAM library** tab.